-- 1. Select a Domain from the Domain dropdown. - Domains are used by Profiling jobs to determine the masking Algorithm to apply to your sensitive data.
+- 2. Select a Domain from the Domain dropdown. - Domains are used by Profiling jobs to determine the masking Algorithm to apply to your sensitive data.
 When an Expression is matched, the Profiling job will associate the specified Domain to the sensitive data.
 The Masking Engine comes out of the box with over 30 pre-defined Domains.
-Domains can be added, edited, and deleted from the Settings Domains screen. - 2.
-Enter the following information for the Expression: - Expression Name The name used to select this expression as part of a Profiler Set. - Expression Text The regular expression used to identify sensitive data. - 3.
-Select an Expression Level for the Expression: - Column Level To identify sensitive data based on column names. - Data Level To identify sensitive data based on data values, not column names. - 4.
-When you are finished, click Save.
+Domains can be added, edited, and deleted from the Settings Domains screen. - 3.
+Enter the following information for the Expression: - Expression Name The name used to select this expression as part of a Profiler Set. - 4.
+Select an Expression Level for the Expression: - Column Level To identify sensitive data based on column names. - Data Level To identify sensitive data based on data values, not column names. - Type Level- To identify sensitive data based on column data type. - 5.
+The subsequent fields show up in the UI dynamically depending on the Expression Level selected. - · Column/Data level: - ullet Enter the Expression Text The regular expression used to identify sensitive data.